I teach EFB-502 (Ecology and Management of Invasive Species) every spring (3 credits)

 I also teach Forensic Entomology as part of Syracuse University’s Forensic Science Program in the fall of odd numbered years

-I offer several different graduate seminars; these are offered when demand is sufficient (usually every other year)
+I offer several different graduate seminars; these are taught when demand is sufficient (usually every other year)

 Fall 2013: FSC-462/662 Forensic Entomology